azabiong/vim-highlighter/README.md

 ## Sync Mode

- When synchronizing the highlighting of the current window with other split windows, you can use:
+ When synchronizing the current window's highlights with other split windows, you can use:
  ```vim
   :Hi ==
  ```